wdv4758h/pypy-extradoc/talk/pyconza2013/talk.rst

 * no, it would be quite hard to implement it in standard CPython

-* but not completely impossible

 * too bad for now, only in PyPy

+* but it would not be completely impossible

 But...